 Fruit Basket of the Philippines, Davao is one of the world’s leading producers and exporters of bananas, papayas, mangosteens, and even flowers.
 Davao’s rich fertile volcanic soil makes it most suitable for sustained production of the freshest and tastiest tropical fruits in the Philippines.
 Since the fruits are locally produced, the prices are comparably much cheaper than anywhere in the country.

 Aldevinco Shopping Center

 ALDEVINCO is an arts and crafts gallery of its own as it showcases the culture and heritage of the Mindanaoan.
-Here, you will find genuine Mindanaoan products, antiques, and a wide variety of colorful souvenir items – from mats, brooms, table cloths, and other house ornaments and accessories, musical instruments, tribal swords; to various Batik product, clothes, shawls, jewelries, and ethnic fashion accessories like dangling earrings, bracelets, necklaces and anklets of beads and brass — an all-time fashion favorite in Davao City.
+Here, you will find genuine Mindanaoan products, antiques, and a wide variety of colorful souvenir items – from mats, brooms, table cloths, and other house ornaments and accessories, musical instruments, tribal swords; to various Batik products, clothes, shawls, jewelry, and ethnic fashion accessories like dangling earrings, bracelets, necklaces and anklets of beads and brass — an all-time fashion favorite in Davao City.

 Roxas Night Market

 The Roxas Night Market has been drawing attention not just to Davaoeños but also to visitors as well.

 This particular night market located in the heart of Davao is a one-stop shopping and dining destination.
 Here, you can savor the local favorites such as barbecue (chicken, pork, tuna panga, and chicken innards), chicken skin, butchi (the matcha butchi is the bomb), Mang Danny’s ice cream (became an overnight sensation; people are willing to queue for up to hours), and a whole lot more.
 If you’re into thrift shopping, the whole stretch of Roxas Avenue is all yours.

 Jack’s Ridge Resort and Restaurant